 Where are your travels taking you next in 2017?

 I’ve got a few things lined up!
 In May I’m off to Amsterdam for a girly weekend with a couple of other travel bloggers and then I’ll be jetting off to NYC in June for my minimoon – we got engaged in the city so I’m looking forward to heading back.
 Then in August we’re visiting Toulouse for a friend’s wedding and have tagged on a city break to Madrid at the end of the trip.
 I’d like to try and visit Tokyo later in the year – it’s at the top of my city break bucket list at the moment!

-Thanks Sophie for taking part in this Q&A. You can follow Sophie Cliff on instagram, Pinterest and twitter.
+Thanks Sophie for taking part in this Q&A. You can follow Sophie Cliff on instagram, Pinterest and twitter and of course via her blog.
 If you’re a travel blogger and would like to feature in the Q&A series, please get in touch.